KaiNorberg/PatchworkOS/CONTRIBUTING.md

 Included here are instructions on how to contribute, try to follow them as best you can but don't sweat it if you make mistakes.
 (These instructions are currently WIP)

+## Before You Start

+For major changes like feature additions or architectural modifications, please open an issue first to discuss the change.

+For bug fixes, documentation improvements, and minor enhancements, feel free to jump straight into a pull request.

 ## Commit Messages

 Follow the [conventional commit format](https://www.conventionalcommits.org/en/v1.0.0/) used throughout the project: